ajsmith2028/GPAW/21.6.0/README.md

 Here, we'll create everything in a standalone environment, such that when you want to use gpaw later you can do so by calling the command `loadcustomgpaw`.
 We'll assume you already have ASE installed, which is located at `/path/to/my/ase`.
-As noted above, if you want to be careful, your ASE version should be ASE-3.21.0.
+As noted above, if you want to be careful, your ASE version should be ASE-3.21.1.
 These instructions are based off of how Paul Hall installed `gpaw/21.1.0_openmpi_4.0.5_gcc_10.2_slurm20` on the CCV in June 2021.
+Note that these instructions use the environment variables (mpi, etc.) created for 21.1.0, which seem to work fine with 21.6.0.
+These instructions are virtually identical to those of 21.6.0, but version numbers have been updated, hopefully in all places.

 First load the necessary modules: